 Note on version numbers on images

 As creating this site's content took a long time, the version numbers on images are often out of date.
-Please do not pay much attention on versions on instructional images, always use the latest version available.
-If a program changes radically, I will update article and its images within a month or so.
+Please do not pay much attention to versions on instructional images, always use the latest version available.
+If a program changes radically, I will update the article and its images within a month or so.

-You can look for content on this web site by entering keywords in the Google Custom Search box (above the title of a page) and clicking Search button.
+You can look for content on this web site by entering keywords in the Google Custom Search box (above the title of a page) and clicking the Search button.
 You can use one or more keywords.
-Basic word stemming is turned on, so if you enter "viru" for keyword, the search also finds articles that include "virus", "viruses", "antivirus", etc.
+Basic word stemming is turned on, so if you enter "virus" for a keyword, the search also finds articles that include "virus", "viruses", "antivirus", etc.

-To search in contents of currently open page, use keyboard shortcut Ctrl+F and type the word or phrase you are looking for.
+To search in contents of the currently open page, use the keyboard shortcut Ctrl+F and type the word or phrase you are looking for.
 If your browser does not locate the word automatically, press Enter key.